Fuerteventura – Travel Guide 2024

 Travel Tips

-Time Zone: The island operates on Western European Time (WET).
+Time Zone: The island follows the Western European Time (WET).

-Water: Tap water is safe to drink, but bottled water is widely available.
+Water: Tap water is potable though bottled water is readily sold.